jmateusms/moviepoll-bot/README.md

-# mikepapa-bot
+# moviepoll-bot

-Mike Papa is a bot for choosing movies to watch with friends.
+This is a telegram bot for choosing movies to watch with friends.
 It allows each participant to suggest a movie.
 The bot can create a poll with all answers or choose one at random.

-Why Mike Papa?
-When I started building this bot, I chose that as a placeholder name and never really changed it since, I guess.
-Mike Papa is the [NATO phonetic alphabet](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet) words for MP (movie poll).
-My group of movie friends think the name is bad and that's enough reason for me to keep it. :)

 This is currently a work in progress, with some functions still being implemented.
 An instance of this bot is currently running.
-You can use it by adding the Telegram bot [@MikePapa_bot](http://t.me/MikePapa_bot) to a group in Telegram.
+You can use it by adding the Telegram bot [@MoviePoll_bot](http://t.me/MoviePoll_bot) to a group in Telegram.
 This bot has privacy mode enabled, which means that the bot will only receive messages that start with the '/' symbol or mention the bot by username (see more details in [Telegram's bots introduction page](https://core.telegram.org/bots#privacy-mode)).
 In any case, use it at your own risk.

 If you prefer, just run your own instance of the bot, by following the instructions below.